EthanDKwan/Machine-learning-hemodynamics/deploy/README.md

 # Clinical Machine Learning Support Dashboard
-** Bridging machine learning and clinical workflows **
+## **Bridging machine learning and clinical workflows**

+[▶️Try the live demo, deployed on Streamlit] (https://cardiacphenotyping.streamlit.app)

 ### Why this exists
 *Clinicians are overloaded with data but starved for insights.
 There is great potential for machine learning to help - but only if their outputs are **clear, actionable, trustworthy, and integrated into existing workflows.**

-*Clinicians shouldn't need to understand SHAP values - they need actionable insights.
-This dashboard demonstrates how insights from rigorously trained and interpreted ML models can integrate into clinical workflows, translating raw predictions into simple, actionable insights with trust-building visualizations.'
+Clinicians shouldn't need to understand SHAP values - they need actionable insights.
+This dashboard demonstrates how insights from rigorously trained and interpreted ML models can integrate into clinical workflows, translating raw predictions into simple, actionable insights with trust-building visualizations.

 ### Hypothetical Impact
 This demo illustrates how ML models can be adapted for